amarth1982/ng2/README.md

   - Using systemjs to build the ts files and run the application in the browser

-I am still learning an working on it, will keep updating whatever I find.
+I am still learning and working on it, will keep updating whatever I find.